School of English Language and Communication, College of Foreign Studies

 The Super IES Program is an innovative educational program to prepare students both in English language proficiency and academic content to be successful in their studies in undergraduate programs abroad.

-The Super IES Program includes four segmented programs; three of which have been developed in collaboration with our overseas partner institutions, and the remaining one on our own.
+The Super IES Program have been developed in collaboration with our 3 overseas partner institutions.

 By studying in proficiency-dependent small classes, students develop sufficient skills to be able to successfully carry out undergraduate courses conducted in English.
 A content-based approach is used to complement academic content in their study areas while enhancing academic English.
 Students are expected to study abroad during their 2nd or 3rd year.